Canadian Olympic Medal Count

-The next season he recorded a career-best World Cup result, placing fourth in Deer Valley in February 2016.
+The next season he recorded a then-career-best World Cup result, placing fourth in Deer Valley in February 2016.
 That helped earn Irving FIS Aerials Rookie of the Year honours.
 He enjoyed another breakthrough at the 2017-18 World Cup season-opener in Secret Garden, China when he finished third for his first career World Cup podium.
+That helped him break into the top-10 in the overall World Cup aerials standings for the season.
 Irving made his Olympic debut at PyeongChang 2018.

-Getting into the Sport: Trained in both trampoline and alpine skiing before discovering aerials at the Centre Acrobatique Yves Laroche in Lac-Beauport, Quebec when he was 11… His first day there, he saw Steve Omischl do six twists and immediately knew he wanted to try that… Stayed with trampoline until he quit at age 14 and was recruited by an aerials coach who immediately brought him back to Lac-Beauport to train with national team athletes… Learned trampoline at a circus school which he represented in regional competitions… Outside Interests: Enjoys spending the off-season sitting around the pool and having BBQs… Odds and Ends: Teammates Olivier Rochon and Travis Gerrits are his role models…
+Getting into the Sport: Trained in both trampoline and alpine skiing before discovering aerials at the Centre Acrobatique Yves Laroche in Lac-Beauport, Quebec when he was 11… His first day there, he saw Steve Omischl do six twists and immediately knew he wanted to try that… Stayed with trampoline until he quit at age 14 and was recruited by an aerials coach who immediately brought him back to Lac-Beauport to train with national team athletes… Learned trampoline at a circus school which he represented in regional competitions… Outside Interests: Enjoys spending the off-season sitting around the pool and having BBQs… Coaches aerials… Odds and Ends: Always eats sweettarts candy at competitions… Favourite motto: “Go big or go home!”

 Notable International Results

 Olympic Winter Games: 2022 - 23rd (aerials), BRONZE (mixed team aerials); 2018 - 24th (aerials)

 FIS World Championships: 2021 - 14th (aerials), 6th (team aerials)

 FIS World Junior Championships: 2015 - 8th (aerials); 2014 - 17th (aerials)